mileszs/ack.vim/README.md

     sudo port install p5-app-ack

-Install with Gentoo Prefix
+Install with Gentoo Prefix:

     emerge ack

+You can specify a custom ack name and path in your .vimrc like so:

+    let g:ackprg="<custom-ack-path-goes-here> -H --nocolor --nogroup --column"

-Otherwise, you are on your own.
+Otherwise, you are on your own

 ### The Plugin